Al Unser Jr.: Penske years

 In 1994, Unser again won at Indy, this time with Penske Racing.
-His teammates were Emerson Fittipaldi, the man whom he battled with five years before, and Paul Tracy.
-Unser turned in a dominant season-long performance, winning eight of sixteen races on his way to his second CART championship, as well as being named ABC's Wide World of Sports Athlete of the Year that year.
-In 1995 Unser, along with teammate Emerson Fittipaldi, failed to qualify at Indianapolis, and he would later point to this as the trigger event for his descent into alcoholism and the breakup of his marriage.
+His teammates were Emerson Fittipaldi, the man whom he battled only five years earlier, and Paul Tracy.
+Unser turned in a dominant season-long performance, winning eight of sixteen races on his way to his second CART championship, as well as being named ABC's Wide World of Sports Athlete of the Year.

+In 1995, Unser, along with teammate Emerson Fittipaldi, failed to qualify for the Indianapolis 500.
+Unser would later point to this incident as the trigger event for his descent into alcoholism and the breakup of his marriage.

 He would finish second to Jacques Villeneuve in CART championship points in 1995.
-He finished fourth in 1996, despite having a chance of winning the championship until the end of the season.
+He finished fourth in 1996, despite still having a chance of winning the championship late in the season.

-Unser ranked 13th in 1997, 11th in 1998 and 21st in 1999, not helped by the fact that he had to sit out two races after breaking his leg in the season-opener at Miami in a first-lap accident.
-Little Al's decline in performance coincided with the Penske team's struggles with their in-house chassis, Mercedes engines and Goodyear tires, which were being abandoned by most teams during this era in favor of Firestones.
-His teammates suffered similarly disappointing results during this time.
+Unser ranked 13th in 1997, 11th in 1998 and 21st in 1999.
+He was not helped by the fact that he had to sit out two races after breaking his leg in a first-lap accident in the season-opener at Miami.
+Little Al's decline in performance coincided with the Penske team's struggles with their in-house chassis, Mercedes engines, and Goodyear tires- which were being abandoned by most teams during this era in favor of Firestones.

-Team Penske began abandoning the maligned in-house Penske chassis for customer Lola chassis during the 1999 season.
-By the end of 1999, Unser and Penske parted ways and, combined with the death of Gonzalo Rodríguez, Penske replaced Unser and Rodriguez with Helio Castroneves and Gil de Ferran.
+Team Penske began abandoning the much maligned in-house Penske chassis for Lola chassis in 1999.
+By the end of 1999, Unser and Penske parted ways.
+Combined with the death of Gonzalo Rodríguez, Penske replaced Unser and Rodriguez with Helio Castroneves and Gil de Ferran.
 Unser would leave CART to join the budding Indy Racing League for the 2000 campaign.